undoio/python-debugging/README.md

 ---

 Switch to the Python layout in TUI mode to get a better overview of your program.
-This layout automatically shows the output from `py-list`, `py-dis`, `py-locals` and `py-bt`:

 ```
 > layout python